hapostgres/pg_auto_failover/docs/tutorial.rst

    # automatically added to node A

-   host "appdb" "ha-admin" ha-demo-a.internal.cloudapp.net trust host replication "pgautofailover_replicator" ha-demo-b.internal.cloudapp.net trust host "appdb" "pgautofailover_replicator" ha-demo-b.internal.cloudapp.net trust
+   hostssl "appdb" "ha-admin" ha-demo-a.internal.cloudapp.net trust hostssl replication "pgautofailover_replicator" ha-demo-b.internal.cloudapp.net trust hostssl "appdb" "pgautofailover_replicator" ha-demo-b.internal.cloudapp.net trust

 For ``pg_hba.conf`` on the monitor node pg_autoctl inspects the local network and makes its best guess about the subnet to allow.
 In our case it guessed